ErwanHeschung/ngx-crafter/README.md

 - **🧪 Testing**: Enhanced testing setup (coming soon)
 - **📚 Storybook**: Storybook integration (coming soon)

 Plugin system infrastructure is ready!
-You can already make yours!
+You can create your own plugins now.
 Provided plugins will be available in future versions.
+Meanwhile, check out demo-plugin as an example.

 ### 🛠️ Interactive Setup